Problems We Found In Houston's Drinking Water

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
 The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Houston, but our filters provide broad protection against a wide range of contaminants found in Houston's tap water.

-If you’re interested in learning more about water filters that have been optimized for Houston's water, or just have questions about water quality in general, feel free to visit www.hydroviv.com, reach out by email (email@example.com) or through our live chat.
+If you’re interested in learning more about water filters that have been optimized for Houston's water, or have questions about our Houston water quality report, feel free to visit www.hydroviv.com, reach out by email (firstname.lastname@example.org) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.
 We pride ourselves in being a reputable source of information on water quality, and your questions will be answered by scientists, not salespeople (we don't have any salespeople on staff).

 - Kezia Snipe